apostrophecms/docs/docs/module-format-example.md

       // Extend a method we inherited from `@apostrophecms/piece-type`.
       // The arguments are the same, plus `_super` is always the
       // first argument.
 Calling `_super` calls the original method.
-      // If you don't need that, just declare the method again in `methods`. generate(_super, i) {
+      // If you don't need to call the original method, just declare
+      // the method again in `methods`.
+      generate(_super, i) {
         const piece = _super(i.md);
         piece.price = Math.random() * 100;